rfcx/guardian-software/README.md

     1. The date/time is (reasonably) close to current time
     2. **SD card** is connected *(any size is okay -- tested up to 64GB)*
     3. There is internet connection
+    4. There are Google Play Store and Google Play Serives installed.
-    4. You don't need to press the **start button**.
+    5. You don't need to press the **start button**.
 It will start the service automatically.
 You can also check the status in the app.

 ### Step 1: Flash Android on Orange Pi (from Windows)